When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 In the world of co-parenting, few topics spark as much tension as a child’s mental health and development.
 It is incredibly common for one parent to observe a child struggling with focus or impulsivity, while the other sees a child who is simply energetic or "just being a kid."

 When parents sit on opposite sides of a potential ADHD diagnosis, the child is often left in the middle without the support they need.
-As a Parenting Coordinator (PC), my role is to bridge that gap within my jurisdiction, ensuring that the "best interests of the child" remain the primary focus while reducing the conflict between parents.
+As a Parenting Coordinator (PC), my role is to bridge that gap within my jurisdiction, assisting parents, within the limits of the appointing order or agreement, to implement existing parental responsibilities while reducing conflict.

 The Challenge: Two Different Perspectives